wavefrontHQ/observability-for-kubernetes/README.md

 # Upgrade

-Upgrade the Observability for Kubernetes Operator (both Kubernetes Metrics Collector and Wavefront proxy) to a new version by running the following command :
+Upgrade the Observability for Kubernetes Operator and underlying agents to a new version by running the following command :

 ```
 kubectl apply -f https://raw.githubusercontent.com/wavefrontHQ/observability-for-kubernetes/main/deploy/wavefront-operator.yaml